mathcoll/t6/ROADMAP.md

   - [x] Flows allows to force signature and/or encryption when datapoints are POSTed

 ### Milestone 4: Implement additional snippets
+  - [ ] ~~Maps snippets, that could help for a geolocalization/geotracing~~ This feature become depredated as the #objects-maps allows to locate all objects on the map.
   - [x] Graphs snippets
-  - [ ] ~~Maps snippets, that could help for a geolocalization/geotracing~~
-  Feature become depredated as the #objects-maps allows to locate all objects on the map

 ### Milestone 3: Process with a better TSdb database integration - anything but SQLite
   - [x] influxDb branch is live and running.